Glossary of Terms C-F

 Compass School, also Fukien School

 One of the two original schools of Feng Shui, it developed after Form School.
-At first a simple needle-and-bowl compass were utilized to determine the best direction and solar orientation of a structure.
-Eventually Compass School incorporated principals of the I Ching and other Taoist modalities.
+At first, a simple needle-and-bowl compass was utilized to determine the best direction and solar orientation of a structure.
+Eventually, Compass School incorporated principals of the I Ching and other Taoist modalities.
 The compass evolved into the Loupancompass which reveals many layers of information in its complex ring system.
-Currently Western versions of the Lopan exist that are color coded and translated to simplify usage.
+Currently, Western versions of the Lopan exist that are color coded and translated to simplify usage.
 In Compass School Feng Shui, the bagua is a diagrammatic representation of the Lopan compass and is oriented using the actual directions; example, North sits on North of the floor plan.

 The legendary philosopher lived 479 BC.
 He is China’s greatest sage, known throughout the world as a revered teacher and philosopher.
 Charity and duty towards our neighbors were his daily text, while justice and truth were highlighted as most virtuous.

 Also known as five-elements controlling cycle, dominating cycle, or some refer to it as the destructive cycle (but we donít destroy energy, it just transforms).
 Metal pierces wood.
 Water diminishes fire.

 The legal right of creative artists or publishers to control the use of and reproduction of their original works.
 To secure the copyright on a creative work.

 Straight lines are foreign to nature, so when two straight lines intersect, this is a powerful manipulation of nature energy.
 Corners are considered bad Feng Shui as they disrupt healthy chi flow by sending negative energy.
 If corners ëcutí at people in front of them, this energy needs to be remedied or deflected.